 - 2.1.
-East Staffordshire Borough Council ("the Council") is required to publish this statement of Licensing Policy ("Policy") under the Licensing Act 2003 ("the Act"). - 2.2.
-This policy has been formulated in direct response to the consultation carried out on the Statement of Licensing Policy 2015 to 2020 2020 2025.
-Under the provisions of the Licensing Act 2003 East Staffordshire Borough Council is the Licensing Authority for the administration and enforcement of the Act and associated orders and regulations within its area.
-The legislation regulates the: - The sale of by retail of alcohol (in any state); - The supply of alcohol by or on behalf of, or to the order of, a member of the club; - The provision of regulated entertainment; - The provision of late night refreshment;
+East Staffordshire Borough Council ("the Council") is required to publish this Statement of Licensing Policy ("Policy") under the Licensing Act 2003 ("the Act"). - 2.2.
+This Policy has been formulated in direct response to the Consultation carried out on the Statement of Licensing Policy 2020 2025.
+Under the provisions of the Licensing Act 2003 East Staffordshire Borough Council is the Licensing Authority for the administration and enforcement of the Act and associated Orders and Regulations within its area.

+The Legislation regulates the:

-- The temporary carrying on of licensable activities which are not authorised by a premises licence or club premises certificate. - 2.3.
-Section 5 of the 2003 Act requires that the Licensing Authority prepares and publishes a statement of its licensing policy every five years.
-The statement of licensing policy must then be published prior to the Authority carrying out any function in respect of individual applications made under the terms of the Act. - 2.4.
-The Licensing Authority undertakes an extensive consultation process in order to formulate its statement of licensing policy. - 2.5.
-Before determining its policy for any five year period, the Authority is required to consult with persons specified in Section 5(3) of the Act.
-These are: - The Chief of Police for the area - The Fire Authority - The Director of Public Health for the area - Bodies representing local holders of premises licenses - Bodies representing local holders of club premises certificates - Bodies representing local holders of personal licenses - Bodies representing business and residents in the area - 2.6.
-In producing this policy the views of all of the consultees have been given appropriate weight and all comments considered in an objective and reasoned way. - 2.7.
-Although the policy has a life of five years before it is formally reviewed, the Licensing Authority will continue to review the operation and content of the policy on an on-going basis.
-This will ensure that the policy meets the objectives of the legislation and addresses the local circumstances that exist within East Staffordshire. - 2.8.
-This statement of licensing policy has been prepared in accordance with: - The requirements of the Act - The Council's responsibilities under section 17 of the Crime and Disorder Act 1998 - The guidance issued under section 182 of the Act by the Secretary of State, and - After proper consideration of all of the comments received as part of the consultation process.
+- The sale of by retail of alcohol (in any state); - The supply of alcohol by or on behalf of, or to the order of, a member of the Club; - The provision of regulated entertainment; - The provision of late night refreshment; - The temporary carrying on of licensable activities which are not authorised by a Premises Licence or Club Premises Certificate. - 2.3.
+Section 5 of the 2003 Act requires that the Licensing Authority prepares and publishes a Statement of its Licensing Policy every five years.
+The Statement of Licensing Policy must then be published prior to the Authority carrying out any function in respect of individual Applications made under the terms of the Act. - 2.4.
+The Licensing Authority undertakes an extensive consultation process in order to formulate its Statement of Licensing Policy. - 2.5.
+Before determining its Policy for any five year period, the Authority is required to consult with persons specified in Section 5(3) of the Act.
+These are: - The Chief of Police for the area - The Fire Authority - The Director of Public Health for the area - Bodies representing local holders of Premises Licences - Bodies representing local holders of Club Premises Certificates - Bodies representing local holders of Personal Licences - · Bodies representing business and residents in the area - 2.6.
+In producing this Policy the views of all of the consultees have been given appropriate weight and all comments considered in an objective and reasoned way. - 2.7.
+Although the Policy has a life of five years before it is formally reviewed, the Licensing Authority will continue to review the operation and content of the Policy on an on-going basis.
+This will ensure that the Policy meets the objectives of the legislation and addresses the local circumstances that exist within East Staffordshire.

+- 2.8.
+This Statement of Licensing Policy has been prepared in accordance with: - The requirements of the Act - The Council's responsibilities under Section 17 of the Crime and Disorder Act 1998 - The guidance issued under Section 182 of the Act by the Secretary of State, and - After proper consideration of all of the comments received as part of the consultation process.

-This policy shall have effect from 3rd March 2015 3rd March 2020.
+This Policy shall have effect from 24th February 2020.